Clearing 2025 is now open. Sign up for Priority Clearing for a call back.

 If you have any questions about the fees above, contact our Enquiries team by calling 0330 123 2023 or emailing advice@bnu.ac.uk.

-Studying our course gives you the training you need to work in professional sport therapy context within football and rugby.
-Alternatively, you may choose to further your studies at postgraduate level in an area like sports medicine, sports science and physiotherapy.
+You’ll also have gained the training you need to work in professional sport therapy context within football and rugby.

 The support I received from all members of staff was brilliant.
 They always seemed to have your best interest at heart and always wanted to help.
 The opportunities Sports Therapy provided were great.
 You had loads of different placements to choose from such as clinical placements to working with different sports team.